-A/N: Well folks, thanks for sticking with me.
-This is going to be the final chapter, although I'm also thinking of including an alternate ending, because why not.
-This has been a hard and difficult writing journey, so really, thank you for staying around.
+A/N: This has been a difficult writing journey, so really, thank you for staying around.
 References herein: The Narrow Margin, White Heat, and Ball of Fire.

 If Helen of Troy's was the mug that launched a thousand ships, Maura Isles' knockers would have launched back-up for every ten.
 Make that every five.
 One.
 Even the most nearsighted buffoon wouldn't need a pair of cheaters to appreciate those.